anna-dor-plumsail/documents-docs/source/flow/how-tos/documents/fill-docx-merge-fields.rst

 **Fill Merge Fields in DOCX document**

-This is an action from Plumasail Documents connector, which is a part of `Plumsail Actions <https://plumsail.com/actions>`_.
+This is an action from `Plumasail Documents connector <https://plumsail.com/documents>`_.

 There are two parameters: